 TL;DR: Don’t trust the vendors.
 They only monitor the cells, they don’t balance them.
 Introduction It’s a less known fact that most notebooks don’t balance their cells.
+Maybe some do, but I haven’t found them yet.
 So I added an active balancer Buy it here: https://www.aliexpress.com/item/4000228067138.html What is this?
-This is not a regular bleeding balancer but an active balancer.
-It uses inductors
+This is not a regular

 TL;DR: Chinese Engineering has surpassed Western Engineering [cmtoc_table_of_contents] Introduction I’ve shown some interest in Car Chargers in the past: Tuning a dual usb car charger Dual USB car charger update Quick Charge But the time goes on and today we apparently need Quick Charge to surpass the measly 5V 500mA of the original USB

 TL;DR: Just buy big brand or open source cameras I ride a road bike in Germany, Cologne.
 And you probably know that 1% of drivers out there who are crazy and trying to work out their personal problems in traffic.
 Recently, someone opened his car-door intentionally when I was riding by.
 In the aftermath, the

 TL;DR: A tiny code sample which shows how to measure capacity with one port pin The ESP8266 module is now everywhere.
 With platformio you also have a simple setup and environment.
 But I had some problems measuring the capacity with this device.
 We are talking here about pF – nF, because I am interested in

 TL;DR: Don’t use it in portable things as it cracks My laptop has become loud and slow over the years.
 This came from permanent 90°C CPU temperature and thermal throttling.
 From my experience, the manufacturer never uses the correct of thermal paste, so I opened my laptop up and applied Coollaboratory liquid pro thermal paste.